 Justifying hunting, he declares, ‘if it doesn’t have any value – like elephants in Africa – they end up destroying people’s crops.’
 Over the end credits, we learn that Donald Jr has expressed interest in a cabinet position managing America’s national parks and federal land.
 He would make them ‘more productive’ and ‘have more hunting,’ and we see a photo of Donald Jr proudly standing beside a dying leopard.

 Stephanie Spear from Ecowatch asks a Trump enthusiast what he thinks of his environmental policy.
 The man replies, ‘I don’t think he has an environmental policy.’

-While the Trumps are all in America, Michael digs up the road to repair the pipe himself.
+While the Trumps are in America, Michael Forbes digs up the road to repair the pipe himself.
 Almost immediately he receives a litigious letter on Trump International’s gold embossed letterhead.

 Baxter’s documentary suffers from a lack of exclusive interviews and a stronger focus.
 He briefly mentions the Flint, USA water contamination scandal and an elderly widow in Atlanta City threatened by a car park for Trump’s casino, but we want a stronger case that Molly Forbes is only one of many victims.
-Still, as a portrait of a potential First Family (yes, we get Malania Trump’s plagiarised speech juxtaposed with Michelle Obama’s original) it’s an effective modern day horror story.
+Still, as a portrait of a potential First Family (yes, we get Melania Trump’s plagiarised speech juxtaposed with Michelle Obama’s original) it is an effective modern day horror story.